MetaFam/metagame-wiki/docs/playbooks/how-to-build-a-network-for-impact.md

 **David Ehrlichman**

-Author of Impact Networks (converge.net/book).
-Catalyst of Converge (converge.net).
+Author of [Impact Networks](https://www.converge.net/book).
+[Catalyst of Converge](https://www.converge.net/).
 Thinking about the way we work together and how it can be different.

 [@davehrlichman](https://twitter.com/davehrlichman)